MIT-SPARK/Kimera-VIO-ROS/README.md

 ### ii.
 SparkVIO main library and its dependencies

-Follow installation instructions in [Spark VIO](https://github.mit.edu/SPARK/VIO).
+Follow installation instructions in [SparkVIO](https://github.mit.edu/SPARK/VIO).
 Make sure you install SparkVIO and **all its dependencies** (GTSAM, OpenCV, OpenGV).

 ## B. SparkVIO ROS wrapper Installation

-If you have the above prerequisities and [Spark VIO](https://github.mit.edu/SPARK/VIO) installed and built, installation of the SparkVIO ROS wrapper should be:
+If you have the above prerequisities and [SparkVIO](https://github.mit.edu/SPARK/VIO) installed and built, installation of the SparkVIO ROS wrapper should be:

 ```
 # Setup catkin workspace